 Now that we’ve found the perfect home, it’s time to put together the offer.
 Although some buyers get nervous at this point, there is nothing to worry about as we always do Due Diligence and make sure we do the necessary research to negotiate the best possible price.

-The first stage is to check the recent comparable home sales in that particular complex or subdivision to see if this property is priced accurately.
+We use recent home sales data, to determine the home value.
 We analyze how the subject property relates to other similar properties that have sold.
 This comparable market analysis or CMA tells us:

 - the sales price of recently sold properties in the area